-Effective Date: April 2021
+Effective Date: December 2023

-- 1.1 Use this test procedure for sampling completed stockpiles of coarse and fine aggregate used to produce concrete and retaining wall select backfill, stockpiles of flexible base, and stone riprap.
-This procedure may also be used to sample concrete aggregate during production when stored in bays or stockpiles that are not accessible in three directions. - 1.2 Use this test procedure to sample completed coarse or fine aggregate stockpiles and materials using a frontend loader or shovel.
+SCOPE Use this test procedure for sampling completed stockpiles of coarse and fine aggregate used to produce concrete and retaining wall select backfill, and stone riprap.
+This procedure may also be used to sample concrete aggregate during production when stored in bays or stockpiles that are not accessible in three directions.
+Use this test procedure to sample completed coarse or fine aggregate stockpiles and materials using a front-end loader or shovel.
 The preference for sampling is to use a front-end loader.
 Only use a shovel where a front-end loader is not available.
+This test procedure does not claim to address the safety concerns associated with its use.
+It is the